BarisTutakli/blog/_posts/2021-12-05-abstraction-dependency-injection.md

 layout: post
 title: Coding Challenge 10
 subtitle: C# Interfaces, abstraction and N-Tier Architecture
-tags: [c#,object oriented programming, solid principles,factory pattern,interface, Abstract, İnheritance, school management system]
+tags: [c#,object oriented programming, solid principles,refactoring,interface, Abstract, İnheritance, school management system]
 comments: false
 ---

 <p style='text-align: justify;'>
-Today, we are going to create a project named School Management System by applying SOLID Principles.
-Then, we will use Factory pattern.
+Today, we are going to create a project called School Management System by applying SOLID Principles.
+Then, we'll refactor the code step by step.
 First we created a blank solution to implement layered architecture.
 After creating a blank solution, open "Solution Explorer" and right-click on the project and add the following class libraries:</p>

 * Business